Instead of hopping to Linux Mint, why not just Install the Linux Mint Cinnamon desktop in Ubuntu and enjoy the best of both worlds?

 If you are not yet convinced, let me take you through the steps to install Cinnamon Desktop on your existing Ubuntu system.

 Installing Cinnamon Desktop Environment

-$ sudo add-apt-repository ppa:wasta-linux/cinnamon-4-8
+$ sudo add-apt-repository ppa:linuxmint-daily-build-team/daily-builds

 $ sudo apt install cinnamon-desktop-environment

-There will be a bunch of packages require to install in condition to use cinnamon desktop.
-This package size could be around 400MB to 500Mb and take time depending upon your internet speed.
+There will be a bunch of packages to install in order to use Cinnamon Desktop.
+This package size could be around 400MB to 500 MB and take time, depending on your internet speed.

 Removing Cinnamon Desktop Environment

 If you have no interest left in Cinnamon and want to get back to your old default desktop environment, GNOME 3

 Then copy-paste below command into your Linux terminal to remove it from your system.